sebsassi/cubage/README.md

 The template-based approach enables the integration of any function `func` with signature `CodomainType func(DomainType)`.
 Here `DomainType` and `CodomainType` are any types, which model finite-dimensional vectors.
 That is, they are floating point scalars, or array-like types with floating point elements, which implement addition, subtraction, and scalar multiplication.

+NOTE: This is a C++20 library, and therefore requires a sufficiently modern compiler that supports C++20 features.

 ## Installation

 As a header-only library, the only necessary step for using this library is to copy the contents of the `include` directory into your project: